 1st FRASCAL Virtual Colloquium

-Our research training group brings together researchers from various departments of the Faculty of Sciences and the Faculty of Engineering with the aim to improve the understanding of fracture in heterogeneous .
+The research training group GRK 2423 FRASCAL brings together researchers from various departments of the Faculty of Sciences and the Faculty of Engineering with the aim to improve the understanding of fracture in heterogeneous materials.
 This is accomplished by developing simulation methods that are able to capture the multiscale nature of failure.

 In the 1st FRASCAL Virtual Colloquium, recent studies on fracture and the failure of materials were presented by various guest speakers, including material instability, crack formation and transition, material adhesion and grain boundary evolution.
 A wide variety of materials, from brittle to ductile and from crystalline to disordered, were discussed.
 Along the same vein, different approaches to modelling materials, ranging from molecular dynamics to statistical and continuum mechanics, were addressed.
 Specifically, the following methods spanning various scales were reviewed in the talks: Atomic-scale and coarse-grained molecular dynamic simulations, line tension models, statistical-mechanics models, fibre bundle models, cohesive zone models, phase-field methods, eigenerosion approaches, smeared methods, continuum disconnections, damage homogenization, and the material point method.